samvaity/azure-sdk-for-java/eng/common/testproxy/RecordingMigrationGuide.md

 ## Current recording setup

 Currently, test recordings live in the `azure-sdk-for-java` repository (or "language repo"), under a given package's `src/test/resources/session-records/` directory.
-The test proxy loads recordings from this local directory -- this can be done entirely offline.
+The test proxy loads recordings from this local directory and can be done entirely offline.

-However, the main drawback of storing recordings in the language repo is bloat; a huge percentage of all language repo files are actually test recordings.
+Storing recordings in the language repository significantly contributes to the repository's large size, which is its main drawback.
 Recording file updates are also included in pull requests, which can make them more tedious to review and difficult to load.

 ## New recording setup